SpaceX capsule zips through practice drive by space station

 | CAPE CANAVERAL, Florida

-CAPE CANAVERAL, Florida Space Exploration Technologies' unmanned Dragon spaceship flew smoothly in a practice drive by the International Space Station on Thursday, clearing the way for it to become the first private vessel to reach the orbital outpost.
+CAPE CANAVERAL, Florida Space Exploration Technologies' Dragon spaceship flew smoothly through a practice drive by the International Space Station on Thursday, clearing the way for it to become the first private vessel to reach the orbital outpost.

-If Dragon continues to operate as planned, it will fly to within about 30 feet of the $100 billion station on Friday and shut down its maneuvering thrusters so the station crew can snare it with a robotic crane and hook it onto a docking port.

-Dragon took a test drive past the station early on Thursday, coming as close as about 1.5 miles as the two vessels soared around the planet at 17,500 miles per hour.
+Dragon took a test drive by the station early on Thursday, coming as close as about 1.5 miles (2.4 km) as the two vessels soared around the planet at 17,500 miles per hour (28,164 kph).

 "It went very, very smoothly," NASA flight director Holly Ridings told reporters after the test.